 5) Find lots of beta readers who read in your genre.
 It’s important to have a well-balanced book, and to get that, you need lots of opinions.

-6) Without constructive criticism, I’d be nowhere.
+6) Listen to all feedback – negative and positive.
+Without constructive criticism, I’d be nowhere.
 I can’t grow as a writer (or as a person, for that matter) if I don’t know where I’m missing the mark.

-7) My 7th grade science teacher once told me, “Miranda, a human being’s first instinct is correct 90% of the time.
+7) Trust your first instinct.
+My 7th grade science teacher once told me, “Miranda, a human being’s first instinct is correct 90% of the time.
 If you’re going to deviate from your first instinct, you’d better have a good reason why you should.”
-When I send out a first draft (or portions of a first draft) to beta readers, I’m always open-minded when comments start coming back to me, but before I consider implementing any suggested changes – I have to remind myself to .
+When I send out a first draft (or portions of a first draft) to beta readers, I’m always open-minded when comments start coming back to me, but before I consider implementing any suggested changes – I have to remind myself to think about why I wrote what I did in the first place.
 It’s very normal to feel silly or dumb after hearing comments, and immediately feel like you need to rush to do exactly what that person says — But you’ve also got to remember that you’re smart, too, and you wrote what you did for a reason.

 8) Make sure your characters aren’t black and white.
 Let them make mistakes.
 Nobody wants to read about perfect characters.